yanghengtang/tp/docs/UserGuide.md

 ## Patient Management Features

-These are the list of features that help you manage the records of patient:
+This is the list of features that help you manage the records of patient:
 - [Adding patient](#adding-a-patient-add_p)
 - [Listing patient](#listing-all-patient--list_p)
 - [Viewing patient](#viewing-a-patient--view_p)